Skip to content

 Example prompt:

-Every morning, check my Gmail for emails from my boss and summarize them in Slack
+Every morning, check my Gmail for emails from my boss and summarise them in Slack

 Example prompt: